glocalcoop/activistnetwork-OLD/README.md

 Activist Network
 =========

-The Activist network is a pre-configured WordPress Multisite that allows activists & organizers to create a space where groups and projects can have their own website within a network and the news, events & user profiles are shared across the network and highlighted on the main site.
+The Activist network is a pre-configured WordPress Multisite that allows activists & organizers to create a space in which groups and projects can have their own website within a network.
+Groups' news, events & user profiles are shared across the network and highlighted on the main site.

-The flow chart below provides an idea of what a network would look like with one main site displaying the data and being the face of the network for each sub site to communicate and share with their communities

 ## Functionality